gleich/optic.docs/docs/tutorial/templates.md

 -
 ```

-At the top of every branch is a configuration section that tells kiwi some basic information used at compile time.
+At the top of every branch is a configuration section that tells optic some basic information used at compile time.
 Every branch _must_ have this at the top.
 We can write the same template file in LaTeX:

 ```latex
 \iffalse